Vyral/jorge-gonzalez/_posts/2019-10-20-how-to-get-your-home-ready-for-sale.md

 tags:
 excerpt: >-
   Getting your home ready to sell involves more than just packing all of your property in boxes and leaving.
-It begins right from the time you move in.
+It begins when you move in.
 enclosure:
 pullquote:
 enclosure_type: